 THE PERKS & HIGHLIGHTS

 Now the good stuff!
-My first trimester wasn’t all bad, in fact I’m very grateful to even be able to conceive a child at all.
+My first trimester wasn’t all bad, in fact I’m very grateful to have been able to conceive a child at all.
 Falling pregnant also gave me a new respect for my body, and women in general.
-We are pretty amazing creatures and the things our body is capable of are astounding.
+We are pretty amazing creatures and the things our bodies are capable of are astounding.

 Feel the Love